kourgeorge/project-origin/README.md

 While still have no morphology and form, mangos have a brain, sensors and set of actions.
 At each time step, they see their surrounding environment and select an action.
 The creatures can move in the grid, eat, mate and fight.
-Their destiny is controlled by the universe's physics, but mainly by their intelligence which dictates their actions, interactions and skills.
+Their destiny is controlled by the universe's physics, their genes and intelligence which dictates their actions, interactions and skills.

 In addition to the thrill of developing intelligent creators, project-origin allows you to observe the behavior and destiny of these creatures and maybe learn something about ourselves.